 Compilation with XLA can greatly improve the performance of your programs, but the TensorFlow interop has a number of known sharp corners.

-TensorArray TF/XLA interconversion
+TensorArray TF/XLA interconversion is not supported

 Support for TensorList crossing the XLA/TF boundary is not implemented.